kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 ### §36.803   Noise evaluation and calculation.

-The noise measurement data required under §36.801 and obtained under appendix H of this part must be corrected to the reference conditions contained in part A of appendix H of this part, and evaluated under the procedures of part C of appendix H of this part, or an FAA-approved equivalent procedure.
-The noise measurement data required under §36.801 and obtained under appendix J of this part must be corrected to the reference conditions contained in part A of appendix J of this part, and evaluated under the procedures of part C of appendix J of this part, or an FAA-approved equivalent procedure.
+The noise measurement data required under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.801   Noise measurement.|§36.801]] and obtained under appendix H of this part must be corrected to the reference conditions contained in part A of appendix H of this part, and evaluated under the procedures of part C of appendix H of this part, or an FAA-approved equivalent procedure.
+The noise measurement data required under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.801   Noise measurement.|§36.801]] and obtained under appendix J of this part must be corrected to the reference conditions contained in part A of appendix J of this part, and evaluated under the procedures of part C of appendix J of this part, or an FAA-approved equivalent procedure.

 \[Doc.
 No. 26910, 57 FR 42854, Sept.
 16, 1992\]